Tenant Repair and Maintenance Responsibilities

 • You are well positioned should you need to ask an occasional favor, such as paying the rent late or letting your sister stay with you for a month while she looks for her own place.

-• You can withhold rent or use a repair and deduct statute (if your state allows these remedies), which usually may not be used if the tenant is in violation of a lease clause or other important tenant responsibility.
+• You can withhold rent or use a repair and deduct statute (if your state allows these remedies).
+Tenants typically can't use these remedies if they are in violation of a lease clause or other important tenant responsibility.

 Talk to a Lawyer